About Figure

 Whom it's for

 Figure is for students from elementary school through high school.
-It's free, and it's designed to work for families, homeschoolers, and teachers alike — as a standalone curriculum, an enrichment supplement, or just a place to find a good unit on something you've been curious about.
+It's designed to work for families, homeschoolers, and teachers alike — as a standalone curriculum, an enrichment supplement, or just a place to find a good unit on something you've been curious about.
 The only thing you need to bring is a willingness to think things through!